Region-based memory management: Example

-Although constructing the linked list requires many operations, it can be deallocated quickly in a single step by destroying the region (subpool) in which the nodes were allocated.
-There is no need to traverse the list.

 Implementation

 Simple explicit regions are straightforward to implement; the following description is based on the work of Hanson.
 Each region is implemented as a linked list of large blocks of memory; each block should be large enough to serve many allocations.
 The current block maintains a pointer to the next free position in the block, and if the block is filled, a new one is allocated and added to the list.
 When the region is deallocated, the next-free-position pointer is reset to the beginning of the first block, and the list of blocks can be reused for the next allocated region.
 Alternatively, when a region is deallocated, its list of blocks can be appended to a global freelist from which other regions may later allocate new blocks.
 With either case of this simple scheme, it is not possible to deallocate individual objects in regions.

 The overall cost per allocated byte of this scheme is very low; almost all allocations involve only a comparison and an update to the next-free-position pointer.
 Deallocating a region is a constant-time operation, and is done rarely.
 Unlike in typical garbage collection systems, there is no need to tag data with its type.